lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

 * **circuit_model_name:** should match a circuit model whose type is mux defined under module_circuit_models.

-Connection Boxes
+Connection Blocks
 ================

-To link the defined SPICE model of multiplexer to the Connection Boxes, a circuit_model_name should be added to the definition of Connection Boxes switches.
+To link the defined SPICE model of multiplexer to the Connection Blocks, a circuit_model_name should be added to the definition of Connection Blocks switches.
 However, the original architecture descriptions do not offer a switch description for connection boxes as they do for the switch blocks.
-Therefore, FPGA-SPICE requires a new XML node called cblock under the root XML node architecture, where a switch for connection boxes can be defined.
+Therefore, FPGA-SPICE requires a new XML node called **cblock** under the root XML node architecture, where a switch for connection blocks can be defined.

 Here is the example: